 Communication: We will get in touch with you via text and/or email after registration.
 Two reasons: first, because of COVID-19, we need a way to communicate between coaches and group; second, we will try to group those with similar experience and fitness together.

-Registration for the Fall program is now full and closed.
+Registration for the 2021-22 season will open soon.
 If you are interested in the Winter Session, please continue to the next section.

-The Ski Club’s Winter Session begins on Monday, November 2, 2020, and runs through Monday, February 8, 2021.
+The Ski Club’s Winter Session begins in November and runs through February.
 The week-to-week schedule of topics and places may change based on snow and weather conditions.
 We are monitoring developments with best-practice COVID-19 guidelines to provide safe training opportunities for all.
 We will ask that you be prepared to wear a mask whenever we are gathered at safe distances to talk.
 Also, please help us by following the distancing procedures we will use during the workout.
 Expect changes from previous seasons, but we have an experienced group of coaches who can’t wait for snow!

 Meet Your Group We do not expect to be able to congregate in the Trailhead.
 Arrive dressed and ready to go.
 You will meet your group and coach at a predetermined and easy to find location.
 You will receive specific information on times and ski meeting location from your coaches during dryland training; also see below for general meeting location information.